Shawon-Miah/Daraz-Product-Scraper-Tool/README.md

 Welcome!
 This is an automated web scraper that finds product data on **Daraz Bangladesh** 🇧🇩 and sends it to your web application.

-It's designed to be a **"set-it-and-forget-it"** tool. 😴 You can host it for **FREE** on GitHub, where it will run on a schedule, collect new product information, and send it wherever you want!
+It's designed to be a **"set-it-and-forget-it"** tool. 😴 You can host it for **FREE** on GitHub, where it will run on a schedule, collect new product information, and send it directly to your own Google Sheet!

 ## ✨ Key Features